EngTrace: A Symbolic Benchmark for Verifiable Process Supervision of Engineering Reasoning: Evaluation Framework

 where $S_{\mathcal{T}_1} = 1$ only if the numerical consistency (relative error tolerance $\epsilon=0.02$) and semantic similarity (Cross-Encoder threshold $\tau=0.7$) are both satisfied.
 To optimize computational efficiency, we calculate the alignment ratio, which represents the proportion of steps in $P$ successfully verified by Tier 1.
 If this ratio exceeds a confidence threshold ($\rho=0.8$) and the final answer is correct, the reasoning chain is classified as a standard derivation and accepted without further review.
 Chains falling below this threshold are escalated to Tier 2 for heuristic assessment.

-\paragraph{Tier 2: Multi-Model Heuristic Verification.} Escalated chains are evaluated by a heterogeneous AI Tribunal to identify valid alternative derivations (prompt provided in~\autoref{sec:appendix_error_analysis_prompt}).
+\paragraph{Tier 2: Multi-Model Heuristic Verification.} Escalated chains are evaluated by the same heterogeneous, cross-organization AI Tribunal (\autoref{sec:template-validation}) to identify valid alternative derivations (prompt provided in~\autoref{sec:appendix_error_analysis_prompt}).
 Each judge $J_k$ classifies the observed discrepancy between $p_j$ and $g_i$ into a category $C_k$, which is then mapped to a scalar score:

 The majority consensus of these scalar scores defines $S_{\mathcal{T}_2}$, which is assigned to $V_{i,j}$ to finalize the validity matrix for non-standard derivations.
 In the absence of a clear majority, the assessment defaults to a conservative tie-breaker where the lowest score is assigned.